emilyjcoups/Agent_Based_Model/README.md

 # Hero Agent Game
-> Hero agents compete to eat the most environment on a 300x300 graph plot
+> Hero agents compete to eat the most of the plotted environment.
+Enemy agents work against them.

 ### Summary
 __Hero agents move around 300 x 300 plot, eating the environment to gain speed and sharing food stores with agents in their neighbourhood.__

+__Enemy agents compete to eat the environment and steal heroes' stores.__

-__The first hero to reach a food store of 3000 wins.
-Enemy agents compete to eat the environment and steal heroes stores.__
+__The first hero to reach a food store of 3000 wins.__

 ### Game logic
-  * Console requests user to enter values for the number of heroes and enemies in the game
+  * User requested to set the number of heroes and enemies (within the console)
   * Heroes and enemies are created from the same Agent class.
-Their locations based on random integers between 0 and 299.
+Their starting coordinates (between 0 and 299) are generated randomly.
-  * Heroes and enemies move randomly eating environment.
-Their speed increases as their stores reach thresholds.
+  * Heroes and enemies move randomly and eat the environment.
+Their speed increases as their stores increase and reach certain thresholds.
-  * Distance is calculated between each pair of heroes and between heroes and enemies:
+  * The distance is calculated between each pair of heroes, as well as between heroes and enemies:
       * If hero pairs are within same neighbourhood, the hero with the lower store steals the store advantage from the other hero's store.
-      * If an enemy shares a neighbourhood with a hero, the enemy steals the hero's entire store
+      * If an enemy enters a hero's neighbourhood, the enemy steals the hero's entire store
   * The first hero to achieve a store of 3000 is the winner and the game ends
   * When the game ends:
       1. The finishing environment data and is printed to the _end_environment.txt_ file